Sunday, October 19, 2014

 On this cruise my crew accomplished over 500 SSB short wave connections with their highly sophisticated radio equipment in a a world-wide marine radio amateur contest.

 We sailed 994sm in 185 hours.
-You may download our track to view with Google Earth here or view it directly on Google Maps: Part1 and Part2.
+You may download our track in gpx-format or view it directly on Google Maps: Part1 and Part2.